Courses

 With the subject "Interdisciplinary Professionalisation" (FÜP), the "Creative Career Center" offers students a wide range of courses that provide them with important key skills for their professional training and further education and thus prepare them for the challenges of the music profession.
 The following overview shows the seminars, courses and projects currently on offer.
 Registration for the individual courses takes place via the student portal eislerCampus.

-Workshops in the winter semester 2024/25:
+Workshops in the summer semester 2025

 Teaser list